maveniverse/njord/README.md

 * Java 8+
 * Maven 3.9+ (tested with 3.9.9 and 4.0.0-rc-3)

-Note: this code is Proof of Concept, with a lot of To-Be-Done parts and intentionally simple as possible.
+Note: this code has a lot of To-Be-Done parts and is intentionally kept simple as possible.

 Goal: Provides non-intrusive Artifact publishing and local staging functionality.